-- Establish and maintain strong working relationships with industries, associations, groups, and key individuals. - Review and update OPN 88 as needed to ensure effectiveness and accuracy with our procedures. - Work cohesively with current alliances (NCFA, FMIC) in the review and development of educational materials geared toward injury and illness prevention such as the logging and arboriculture safety checklist books. - Work closely with current alliances in scheduling and conducting joint outreach and training events structured toward reducing injuries and illnesses in the logging and arboriculture industry. - The committee will oversee the alliances and ensure that all agreement goals and objectives are being met. - Meet at least quarterly to review the status of the Strategic Plan goals and work with the various bureau management personnel to ensure that the goals are being met. - Review logging safety checklist book annually and update as needed to ensure accuracy and effectiveness in material.
-Involve alliances in the review. - Review arboriculture safety checklist book annually and update as needed to ensure accuracy and effectiveness in material.
-Involve ISA in the review.
+- Establish and maintain strong working relationships with industries, associations, groups, and key individuals. - Review and update OPN 88 as needed to ensure effectiveness and accuracy with our procedures. - Work cohesively with current alliances (NCFA, FMIC) in the review and development of educational materials geared toward injury and illness prevention. - Work closely with current alliances in scheduling and conducting joint outreach and training events structured toward reducing injuries and illnesses in the logging and arboriculture industry. - The committee will oversee the alliances and ensure that all agreement goals and objectives are being met. - Meet at least quarterly to review the status of the Strategic Plan goals and work with the various bureau management personnel to ensure that the goals are being met. - Committee members will participate in external events.
+(ProLogger, etc.) - On a monthly basis, track injuries, illnesses and fatalities in logging and arboriculture.
+If an increase in the number of injuries, illnesses or fatalities is identified, additional measures will be issued such as increased inspection activity, focused training events and/or other outreach efforts.

-- Utilize sources of information (OFIR, NC inspection data, etc.) to identify changes and trends in causes of fatalities in identified groups (loggers and arboriculture) to focus training events and outreach materials to specific problem areas such as tree felling. - Support alliance training events statewide for those engaged in arboriculture and logging activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to logging, tree felling and arboriculture activities. - Provide logging and arboriculture training to OSH Division personnel when requested by their bureau. - Provide special emphasis on hazards associated with cranes and combustible dust within the logging industry during internal training and outreach activities. - Review logging and arboriculture safety checklist books respectively for accuracy with current regulations after review completed by SEP committee.
-Once completed, oversee the printing and publication of safety checklist books. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-Logging and the Safety Awards Program during training events, booths, conferences, and field visits.
+- Utilize sources of information (OFIR, NC inspection data, etc.) to identify changes and trends in causes of fatalities in identified groups (loggers and arboriculture) to focus training events and outreach materials to specific problem areas such as tree felling.
+Materials may include new publications such as brochures, industry guides, and hazard alerts. - Support alliance training events statewide for those engaged in logging and arboriculture activities such as Pro-Logger training events. - Provide technical assistance by phone on standard interpretations and answer questions relevant to logging, tree felling and arboriculture activities. - Provide logging and arboriculture training to OSH Division personnel when requested by their bureau. - Provide special emphasis on hazards associated with cranes and combustible dust within the logging industry during internal training and outreach activities. - Promote all Recognition Programs such as Rising Star, Carolina Star, SHARP-Logging and the Safety Awards Program during training events, booths, conferences, and field visits. - Develop and maintain a Logging Safety and Health Management Industry Guide to replace current Logger Safety Checklist Booklet. - Develop and maintain an Arboriculture Safety and Health Management Industry Guide to replace current Arborist Safety Program. - Work closely with the SEP committee on updating OPN 88 and SN 62.